crispyparmaham/communitytheme-mta/README.md

 ### ToDos before creating a new release
 - Update the version number in the `style.css` file
+- Update the version number of the global constant `THEME_VERSION` in the `functions.php` file
-- Create a new release on github (merge development to main branch) – Update version number for enqueued scripts and styles in `functions.php`
+- Create a new release on github (merge development to main branch)
 - Update all version of enqueued scripts and styles in `functions.php` to be sure that they are updated in the new release